-A police officer is taking on two extreme physical challenges to raise money for Police Care UK, so other officers can benefit from the support she has had.
+A police officer took on an extreme physical challenge to raise money for Police Care UK, so other officers can benefit from the support she has had.

 Jenny was diagnosed with Complex Post Traumatic Stress Disorder in 2019 after experiencing a series of traumatic incidents.
 While she knew she was unwell and had been seeing a therapist to talk about her concerns, the diagnosis still came as a massive shock.